Hair transplant on crown area of head: is it viable?

 While some people often return to work the next day, many people choose to take a few days off.
 This will depend on each case, as there will be some small crusts on the transplanted area for up to 2 weeks, which will eventually fall off.

-Because it is a complex procedure, the plastic surgeon who will perform the crown head hair transplant will ask you some important questions to determine how advanced the hair loss is and how good the results will be. hair graft.
+Because it is a complex procedure, the plastic surgeon who will perform the crown hair transplant will ask you some important questions to determine how advanced the hair loss is and how good the results will be after the hair graft.